5/14/2025

 Analyst, Barrington Research

-Alex?
 Absolutely, and I would just ask a follow-on question to that point then.
-The surge late in the quarter versus the point at which you gave guidance, which explains the outperformance in revenue.
-Did that continue into April, or is it sort of an end of the quarter phenomenon?
+The surge late in the quarter versus the point at which you gave guidance – which explains the outperformance in revenue.
+Did that continue into April, or is it sort of an end-of-the-quarter phenomenon?

 speaker

-I wouldn't say it's necessarily end of quarter, and I don't want to characterize any performance quarter date so far, only because the ebbs and flows don't seem to exist in a straight line.
+I wouldn't say it's necessarily end-of-quarter, and I don't want to characterize any performance quarter dates so far, only because the ebbs and flows don't seem to exist in a straight line.
 We do absolutely see some significant deadline-driven decision-making, both in Q2 and in Q3.
 June 30th, September 30th are significant dates in the funding, the fiscal year for K-12 segments in particular.
-And so as we approach 6-30, we do expect to see a lot of fissure cut date behavior as those numerous forcing functions.
-Right,
+And so as we approach 6-30, we do expect to see a lot of fish or cut bait behavior as those LUMAs forcing functions.

 speaker